python/cpython/Doc/library/asyncio-runner.rst

    debug mode explicitly. ``None`` is used to respect the global :ref:`asyncio-debug-mode` settings.

-   *factory* could be used for overriding the loop creation.
+   *loop_factory* could be used for overriding the loop creation.
    :func:`asyncio.new_event_loop` is used if ``None``.

    Basically, :func:`asyncio.run()` example can be rewritten with the runner usage::